-Activity Student Reflection/Comments
+Activity Additional Linked Activities Student Reflection/Comments

-Participate in procedures for taking in and
+Participate in procedures

+for taking in and handing

-handing out prescriptions before
+out prescriptions before

+demonstrating competence

-demonstrating competence in these tasks
+in these tasksby accepting

-by accepting prescriptions for dispensing
+prescriptions for dispensing

-and engaging the patient in conversation
+and engaging the patient in

+conversation relevant to

-relevant to the situation.
+the situation.

-Discuss the requirements of a GP10
+Discuss the requirements of

+a GP10 prescription, i.e.

-prescription, i.e. compulsory and optional
+compulsory and optional

-content to check that a prescription is legal
+content to check that a

+prescription is legalbefore

-before accepting it for dispensing.
+accepting it for dispensing.

 Then

 engage in this activity.

+Describe prescriptions

-Describe prescriptions beyond GP10
+beyond GP10 prescriptions

-prescriptions e.g. dental, veterinary, private
+e.g. dental, veterinary,

-and nursing and be able to check whether
+private and nursing and be

+able to check whether the

-the items prescribed are permitted on the
+items prescribed are

+permitted on the NHS or

-NHS or must be paid for.
+must be paid for.

-Check patient details on the PMR system
+Check patient details on the

+PMR system and

-and communicating any discrepancies
+communicating any

+discrepancies within the

-within the prescription to the pharmacist.
+prescription to the

+pharmacist.

-Observe and then participate in the
+Participate in the acute

-acute medication supply(AMS)
+medication supply(AMS)

-functionality on the computer labelling,
+functionality on the

+computer labelling,

-recording, sending information.
+recording, sending

+information.

+Hand out dispensed

-land out dispensed prescriptions which
+prescriptions which require a

-require a name and address check - these
+name and address check (in

+accordance with the

+pharmacies SOP) - these

-prescriptions may need special storage
+prescriptions may need

+special storage conditions or

-conditions or simple counselling.
+simple counselling.